jupyter/nbgrader/nbgrader/docs/source/user_guide/what_is_nbgrader.rst

   the executed notebook, points, and comments from manual grading.
   This can be returned to the students.

 But, there is a database in **gradebook.db** which stores students and grades.
 Less obviously, it stores the assignments and the contents of hidden or immutable cells, such as the contents of the hidden tests or read-only cells.
 This is used to restore these cells when students return them.

+Most operations primarily look at the filesystem to see the current state, so that it is easy to understand and manipulate the internals.
+The gradebook is a sort of secondary source of information most of the time.

 nbgrader generate_assignment